How can you get ready to enjoy your baby?

 - Expectations and reality of parenting – what are your expectations of parenting?
 How can you prepare yourself so your expectations are more aligned with the reality of what it’s like to be a parent.
 What will your life look like?

 - Postnatal care and recovery of mum – focusing on how to help mum recover from birth and pregnancy – looking at nutrition, physical activities, and emotionally support.
 This specifically covers the first 24 hours after birth and the first few weeks.

 - The effect of the birth – how the birth can affect mum and baby (and sometimes dad/partner) and providing ways both mum and baby can be supported.

-- Balancing needs of the family – focussing on how to balance everyone’s needs including baby, mum, dad/partner and the wider circle.
+- Balancing needs of the family – focusing on how to balance everyone’s needs including baby, mum, dad/partner and the wider circle.

 - Feeding – this will focus mainly on breastfeeding in addition to other feeding methods to provide a comprehensive guide and will help you to understand why breastfeeding can go wrong and how you can stop that starting.

 - Where to go for support – signposting you to where you can get further support for all types of scenarios.

 - Classes and activities – this will discuss what are good classes and activities for you and your baby to take part in.